 However, if you’re into creating a lifestyle, I follow Sydney Cummings, she programs her workouts as if she’s your personal trainer.
 An ex-athlete turned personal trainer started her company called Royal Change, to make fitness accessible to everyone regardless of their income.

 ARM CHAIR TRAVEL

-If you’re into learning something educational content, you got channels like vox, vice news to satisfy you.
-Then we have stand up comedians like Trevor Noah’s show called, The Daily social distancing Show along with John oliver and a gazillion others, you follow one, the algorithms will do the next for you
+If you’re into learning educational content, you got channels like vox, vice news to satisfy you.
+Then we have to stand up comedians like Trevor Noah’s show called, The Daily social distancing Show along with John Oliver and a gazillion others, you follow one, the algorithms will do the next for you